-Conditions that cause individuals to lose hair can be caused by a variety of factors, including stress, immune system irregularities, medications, and more.
-At our office, we diagnose and treat hair loss conditions to help patients regain a sense of wellbeing.
+Hair loss conditions can be caused by a variety of factors, including stress, immune system irregularities, medications, and more.
+However, the most common reason is the aging process, which causes patients to experience hair thinning and baldness.
+This can be a cause for self-consciousness for many patients who feel like there are few options when it comes to treatment.
+At our Gross Point office, we diagnose and treat hair loss conditions with the best in hair restoration techniques to help patients regain a sense of wellbeing.

 What are The Different Types of Hair Loss?